myspecialway/my-special-way-server/README.md

 ### Coding style tests

-Based on [TSLint](https://palantir.github.io/tslint/) - please refer to [tslint.json](tslint.json) for definition of the rules
+Based on [TSLint](https://palantir.github.io/tslint/) - please refer to [tslint.json](tslint.json) for definition of the rules.
-Violations will fail your builds
+Violations will fail your builds.
-Adding TSLint plugin to your IDE will spair you the trouble of fixing after the commit
+Adding TSLint plugin to your IDE will spare you the trouble of fixing after the commit

 ## Deployment

-Commit to master through a PR will bump the version, update docker hub with your image and deploy to Azure Commit to your branch will update to docker hub with custom tag, you will need to run the docker manually for now
+Commit to master through a PR will bump the version, update docker hub with your image and deploy to Azure.
+Commit to your branch will update to docker hub with custom tag, you will need to run the docker manually for now.

 ## Built With